The Anna Nicole Show

 The Anna Nicole Show is an American reality sitcom starring former model and Playboy Playmate Anna Nicole Smith.
-The series debuted on August 4, 2002 on E! and ran for three seasons.
+The series debuted on August 4, 2002 on E! and ran for two seasons and four one-hour specials.
 The first season was the most watched show on the network.

 Synopsis

 The show follows the exploits of Anna Nicole Smith and her entourage; much of the focus of the series was on the fact that Smith had gained weight after falling out of the public eye, no longer received regular modeling or acting work, and, at the time of the series' debut, was in a precarious financial state after lavish spending sprees and the battle against her stepson for her deceased husband's fortune.
 Story arcs included Smith's alleged period of unwilling celibacy (which Smith referred to as "the dry spell"); her struggle to cure her miniature poodle's habit of attempting intercourse with inanimate objects; her love-hate relationship with her toothless, redneck cousin; and her "fashion feud" with interior decorator Bobby Trendy.

 Although termed a reality show, many, if not all, of the episodes began with situations contrived by the producers (i.e., Smith goes to a dating service; Smith participates in a game show based on The Bachelorette); the show was a "reality show," however, to the degree that Smith's and the other individuals' interactions and reactions to the events occurring around them were unscripted.